 The causes of childhood cancer are still unknown but research is ongoing.
 It is important to remember that it's not your fault your child has cancer and it is not because of anything you've done or not done.
 Most cancers are not caused by an inherited faulty gene and it is very rare for another child in a family to develop cancer.
 Siblings (brothers and sisters) usually do not need to be tested.
 Cancer is not infectious and cannot be passed on to anyone who comes into contact with your child.
 Childhood cancers Cancer in children and young people is rare.
 In Ireland, about 200 children under the age of 16 are diagnosed with cancer each year.
-In older teenagers, aged between 15 and 19, about 68 cases are diagnosed each year.
+In older teenagers, aged between 15 and 19, about 70 cases are diagnosed each year.
 See page 9 for more about individual cancers.
 What is cancer?

 Cancer is a disease of the body's cells, which are the building blocks of your body.
 Cancer can occur in different parts of the body.
 In fact, there are more than 200 different types of cancer, each with its own name and treatment.
-Cancer can occur in organs of the body such as the kidney or the brain.
+Cancer can occur in organs of the body such as the kidney or brain.
 These are sometimes called solid tumours.
 Tumours can be either benign or malignant.
-Benign tumours do not spread to other parts of the body but can carry on growing and cause a problem by pressing on nearby organs.
-A malignant tumour is when the cells break away and spread to nearby tissues.
+Benign tumours are not cancerous and do not spread to other parts of the body.
+However, they can keep growing and cause problems by pressing on nearby organs.
+A malignant tumour is cancerous.
+Cells can break away from the tumour and spread to nearby tissues.
 They may spread further to other organs in the body through the bloodstream or lymphatic system.
 When the cancer cells reach a new area, they may go on dividing and form a new tumour.
-This is known as a secondary cancer or a metastasis.
+This is known as a secondary cancer or metastasis.
 Cancer can also occur in the blood cells in the bone marrow (leukaemia) or in the lymphatic system (lymphoma).